 - Torch – Make it sturdy, bright and not too heavy.
 We’ve got a couple of these Linkax LED torches (£7) , and they’re great (and the battery life is good too).
 But our boy has actually taken to wearing a headtorch (like this one, £6) in camp, he finds it easier to navigate around the tent (and out of it for a middle of the night wee break) if his hands are both free.

 - Crockery/cutlery.
 No need to buy special camp cutlery – if you don’t have any you’re willing to lose, then head to the charity shop and pick up a knife/fork/spoon combo, probably 20p each.
-Crockery – plastic is fine; loads of shops sell bulk standard cheap plates and bowls, try picnicware from Wilkos (£1 for FOUR!).
+Crockery – plastic is fine; loads of shops sell bulk standard cheap plates and bowls, try picnicware from Dunelm (£1 a plate!).
 One of each is all you need, no need for whole sets.
 This isn’t single use plastic, you’ll still be eating off it in 25yrs time (we are).
-But if you’d rather go plastic free, then this 1-person enamel set for £11 looks great, or check Millets again; their enamel Highlander range is reduced, and currently £7 for a set.
+But if you’d rather go plastic free, then this 1-person enamel set for £14 looks great, or check Millets again; their enamel Highlander range is reduced.

 - Towel – don’t lug a bath towel!
 The really lightweight microfibre towels are where you should spend a little cash; even the XL bath sheets weigh barely anything, cost is around £10.